KevGildea/KevGildea.github.io/_posts/2020-09-10-DL-Precrash-Pose.md

 #### Discussion

 This method improves on all previous attempts to quantitatively characterise pre-impact pedestrian pose, which relied on either volunteer test in simulated environments [[1](https://pubmed.ncbi.nlm.nih.gov/24435730/)], or  visual inspection of crash footage [[2](http://www.ircobi.org/wordpress/downloads/irc17/pdf-files/26.pdf)].
-This method overcomes a task specific issue relating to the penalisation of unnatural poses in other 3D pose estimation methods.
+This method also  overcomes a task specific issue for traumatic injury biomechanics relating to the penalisation of unnatural poses in other 3D pose/shape estimation methods.
 Approaches like this may help guide changes to the boundary conditions of vehicle safety assesment tests, i.e., provide more representative postures for vehicle type-testing.
 Though the system is not automatic and requires some manual annotation, this may be a step towards a fully automated toolchain.
 This technique may also be a first step towards integrated pedestrian safety systems e.g. pose dependent bonnet deployment systems.

 3D pose and shape estimation is a rapidly evolving field, and since the submission of this paper, state-of-the-art methods in the area have changed multiple times.
-Though unlikely to significantly alter the effectiveness of a technique such as this there is now a new state-of-the-art statistical human body shape model (STAR) [[11](https://arxiv.org/pdf/2008.08535.pdf)], which is intended as a replacement for SMPL.
+Though unlikely to significantly alter the effectiveness of a technique such as this, there is now a new state-of-the-art statistical human body shape model (STAR) [[11](https://arxiv.org/pdf/2008.08535.pdf)], which is intended as a replacement for SMPL.
 There have also been a couple of changes in state-of-the-art for pose and shape estimation, both of which have included the optimization procedure into the 2D pose estimator's deep neural network, i.e. SPIN (SMPL oPtimization IN the loop) [[13](https://arxiv.org/pdf/1909.12828.pdf)], and VIBE (Video Inference for Human Body Pose and Shape Estimation) [[14](https://arxiv.org/pdf/1912.05656.pdf)].
 Similar to this study by Schachner et al. (2020), VIBE includes a temporal aspect which improves their predictions.
-It reasonable to speculate that a simialar approach to the one taken in this study with the optimization procedure included 'in the loop' along with the 2D pose estimator may achieve more accurate and automatic results.
+It reasonable to speculate that a simialar approach with the optimization procedure included 'in the loop' along with the 2D pose estimator may achieve more accurate and automatic results for pedestrian pre-crash pose.

-More generally, this study demonstrates the importance of task specific approaches, i.e. making adaptations to existing deep learning techniques before applying them to defined tasks.
+More generally, this study demonstrates the importance of task specific approaches, i.e. making adaptations to existing deep learning techniques when applying them to defined tasks.
 The study also highlights the difficulties in obtaining sufficient quality in-the-wild footage, due to occlusions, low lighting conditions, low spatial resolution (image/video quality), or low temporal resolution (framerate).